What is Chinese herbal medicine?

 I've heard Chinese medicine uses things like rhino horn?

 In the UK practitioners will only use plant derived medicinals, although the term “herbal” is a bit of a catch-all since many different parts of a plant are used (flowers, roots, stems, leaves and bark).
-There are strict controls in place to protect endangered plant species.
+There are strict controls in place to protect endangered species (CITES: the Convention on International Trade in Endangered Species of Wild Fauna and Flora).
 In China mineral substances are also used, and some animal derived products.
 Just for information, many Western medicines are packaged in gelatin capsules, which are animal derived

 Is Chinese herbal medicine safe?